Buster Merryfield: Personal life

 Merryfield could play the piano by ear but could not read music.
 He was also a fan of disco dancing.

 Death

 Merryfield died at Poole General Hospital on 23 June 1999 as a result of a brain tumour.
-He was survived by his wife Iris, whom he had married in June 1942, his daughter Karen and two grandchildren.
-He was buried at a cemetery near Verwood, Dorset.
+He was survived by his wife Iris, whom he had married in June 1942, his daughter and two grandchildren.
+He was buried at Verwood Cemetery, Dorset.
 Iris died on 5 November 2002 and was buried alongside him.